Theo Wujcik

-Theodore F. "Theo" Wujcik (January 29, 1936 – March 29, 2014) was an American artist who taught more than 30 years at the University of South Florida.
+Theodore F. Wujcik (January 29, 1936 – March 29, 2014) was an American artist who taught more than 30 years at the University of South Florida.

 Education

-Wujcik studied at the College for Creative Studies in Detroit, Michigan under the modernist Sarkis Sarkisian before moving on to the Creative Graphic Workshop in New York City.
+Wujcik studied at the College for Creative Studies in Detroit, Michigan under the modernist Sarkis Sarkisian.
+During the summer of 1963, Wujcik became skilled in lithography under Robert Blackburn at his Printmaking Workshop in New York City.
 He later completed his postgraduate work at the University of New Mexico Albuquerque.
 Utilizing a Ford Foundation grant he went on to train as a master printer at Tamarind Lithography Workshop in Los Angeles where he printed for artists such as Edward Ruscha, Jasper Johns, and David Hockney.